 Fields: names and distribution

-The practice of ‘tithing’ was a means of supporting the clergy in the community, where one tenth of produce was paid to the rector and vicar, i.e. every tenth bushel of wheat or vegetables were given over.
+The practice of ‘tithing’ was a means of supporting the clergy in the community, where one tenth of produce was paid to the rector and vicar, i.e. every tenth bushel of wheat or vegetables was given over.
 Tithe maps showed who owned the land along with the occupier.
 In 1836 the government passed a bill to commute all tithes to a money payment, with Tithe Files being generated by government inspectors.
 Further information can be obtained from the East Sussex Record Office at The Keep, Brighton.

 Reproduced below is a tithe map of c.1810 which shows the many fields on either side of The Street, each with an individual name and reference number.
 There are few houses shown on the map, which makes it difficult to compare the fields accurately with the location of the houses seen today.
 Some of the present houses in the village bear the name of an adjacent field, hence, for example, the house called Twydown takes its name from the field of the same name (also known as Troy Town), located between the house and Manor Cottages.
 The field between Troy Town and Vicarage Field (around the vicarage, of course) is called Upper Field, and Barley Field, Fairlight and Coppice Field are beyond to the west.
 Culverake (where the house of the same name stands), is to the west of these, along with Picastes, Moat Field and Barn Field.
 The house called Chebbles is named after the field opposite, and Gilberts Field is to the south and extends right up to Church Farm.
 East of Church Farm are Old Orchard and Ocklands, with Broadlands to the south, extending to the church.
 Old Town Pastures and Poor House Meadows surround The Poor House, whilst The Glebe, Pierces Meadow and Old Marsh Lands are the fields opposite.
 The fields surrounding The Green House are Barn Field, Home Lidds and Middle Lidds.
 The present cricket field was originally named Easter Field, with Moons Acre and Mutton Field to the east.
 Fairfields, once the site of an annual fair, is opposite the cricket field, stretching from the vicarage to the present A27.
 MillField, Barn Field and Carrs Barn Field are situated to the west of that.
 Anyone interested in the name of a field not mentioned here should contact firstname.lastname@example.org